anhnguyen6535/MedDiary/README.md

     ```
 7. All go to go!

-Always run debug in Visual Studio while using the app.
+Note: always run debug in Visual Studio while using the app.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>